-HKCGS Seeks Public Input about The Osceola Mine Fire of 1895
+HKCGS Completes The Osceola Mine Fire of 1895 Project

 Back in 2013, the Copper Country commemorated the 100th anniversary of a terrible local tragedy and honored its victims.
 In its own unique way, the Houghton–Keweenaw County Genealogical Society (HKCGS) sought and received public assistance with a project to honor those victims.
-This year, a different kind of local disaster will be observed for its 120th anniversary, and, again, HKCGS is seeking public input and assistance with another commemorative project.
+In 2015, a different kind of local disaster will be observed for its 120th anniversary.
 On September 7, 1895, the Copper Country experienced its worst mining accident ever, the Osceola Mine Fire of 1895.
-It resulted in the loss of 30 lives and threatened the future mining operations of the Osceola Mining Company.
-To honor the victims of this tragedy, the Houghton-Keweenaw County Genealogical Society would like to hear from anyone who had a family member who perished in this disaster or was a survivor who escaped the fire.
-Of particular interest would be any stories passed down through the family relating to the fire.
-Your input could be invaluable to the project honoring the victims.
-Please contact: Avis West, 369-4083 or email us at HKCGSociety@gamil.com.
+It resulted in the loss of 30 lives and threatened the future mining operations of the Osceola Mining Company. -DOWNLOAD

 The FAMILIES LEFT BEHIND The Italian Hall Tragedy 1913.

 The Houghton Keweenaw Genealogical Society is ending 2013 with a bang!
 We have just completed a 110 page book titled “Families Left Behind.”
 Many of our members contributed untold hours researching and writing “memorials” of the families of the people who died at the Italian Hall tragedy on 24 December 1913.
 There were fifty different families that lost one or more family members.
 The majority of deaths were children.
 We now have this publication available for purchase.
-The profits from this endeavor will be donated to the Keweenaw National Historical Park to help with the preservation and interpretation at the Italian Hall site.
-You can obtain an order form here:
+The profits from this endeavor will be donated to the Keweenaw National Historical Park to help with the preservation and interpretation at the Italian Hall site. -ORDER FORM

 The HKCGS is the proud owner of the Hecla Cemetery.